privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // A boolean value which indicates if event level debug reporting should be
     // enabled or disabled for this request. bool enable_debug_reporting = 7;

+    // Helpful context for logging and tracing the request.
+    LogContext log_context = 8;
   }

   // Encrypted GetBidsRawRequest.